Passengers who get out of their vehicle restraints

 We recommend connecting with an allied health professional (occupational therapist/physiotherapist) as soon as possible.
 These professionals will be able to assess transport needs and provide support to improve travel safety and comfort.

-To find someone who’s trained in safe transport for people with disabilities and medical conditions, you can search our list of MACA trained health professionals above.
+To find an allied health professional trained in safe transport for people with disabilities and medical conditions, you can search our list of MACA Certified Professionals below.

 In our national evaluation survey, parents of children with disability reported experiencing many challenges and barriers to transporting their child safely.